Carles Gil: New England Revolution

 On 31 May 2023, Gil scored the second-fastest goal in Revolution history in the 3–3 draw against Atlanta United FC.
 He was added to the roster for that year's MLS All-Star Game by coach Wayne Rooney.
 He won the Revolution Golden Boot for the second time, scoring 11 goals and recording 15 assists, also being named Players' Player of the Year for a third time and MLS Player of the Week for matchweek 16.

 In March 2024, Gil agreed to an extension through 2026, with a one-year option.
 He was included in the MLS Team for weeks 31 and 33.
 In October, he was named his team's most valuable player for a club-record fourth time.

 On 19 April 2025, in a 2–0 home victory over New York City, Gil set the all-time assists record for the Revolution with 74, surpassing Steve Ralston's tally.
 He broke Taylor Twellman's goal contributions record on 9 August, recording two assists in the 2–0 defeat of D.C.
 United to reach 130.

+Gil scored his 50th MLS goal in his 200th game on 18 April 2026 in a 2–1 win against the Columbus Crew, becoming the 32nd player in the competition's history to reach 50 goals and 50 assists.